-As of June 30, 2019 and March 31, 2019, the Company was contingently liable under open standby letters of credit and bank guarantees issued by our banks in favor of third parties that totaled \$8.9 million and \$9.5 million, respectively.
+As of June 30, 2020 and March 31, 2020, the Company was contingently liable under open standby letters of credit and bank guarantees issued by our banks in favor of third parties that totaled \$9.6 million and \$9.7 million, respectively.
 These letters of credit and bank guarantees primarily support insurance and bid and performance obligations.
-At June 30, 2019 and March 31, 2019, approximately \$0.9 million and \$1.0 million, respectively, of these instruments reduced the available borrowings under the Revolving Credit Facility.
-The remainder is guaranteed under a separate \$15.0 million facility established in fiscal 2015 of which \$7.0 million and \$6.5 million were available to the Company at June 30, 2019 and March 31, 2019, respectively.
+At both June 30, 2020 and March 31, 2020, approximately \$0.9 million of these instruments reduced the available borrowings under the Revolving Credit Facility.
+The remainder is guaranteed under a separate \$20.0 million facility, originally established in fiscal 2015 and most recently increased to \$20.0 million in the first quarter of fiscal 2021, of which \$11.3 million and \$6.2 million were available to the Company at June 30, 2020 and March 31, 2020, respectively.

-Government Contracting Matters
+Government Contracting Matters - Provision for Claimed Indirect Costs

-For both the three months ended June 30, 2019 and 2018, approximately 97% of the Company's revenue was generated from contracts where the end user was an agency or department of the U.S. government, including contracts where the Company performed either as a prime contractor or subcontractor, and regardless of the geographic location in which the work was performed.
+For both the three months ended June 30, 2020 and 2019, approximately 97% of the Company's revenue was generated from contracts where the end user was an agency or department of the U.S. government, including contracts where the Company performed either as a prime contractor or subcontractor, and regardless of the geographic location in which the work was performed.
 U.S. government contracts and subcontracts are subject to extensive legal and regulatory requirements.
-From time to time and in the ordinary course of business, agencies of the U.S. government audit our contract costs and conduct inquiries and investigations of our business practices with respect to government contracts to determine whether the Company's operations are conducted in accordance with these requirements and the terms of the relevant contracts.
-U.S. government agencies, including the Defense Contract Audit Agency, routinely audit our contract costs, including allocated indirect costs for compliance with the Cost Accounting Standards and the Federal Acquisition Regulation.
+From time to time and in the ordinary course of business, agencies of the U.S. government audit our claimed indirect costs and conduct inquiries and investigations of our business practices with respect to government contracts to determine whether the Company's operations are conducted in accordance with these requirements and the terms of the relevant contracts.
+U.S. government agencies, including the Defense Contract Audit Agency (DCAA), routinely audit our claimed indirect costs for compliance with the Cost Accounting Standards and the Federal Acquisition Regulation.
 These agencies also conduct reviews and investigations and make inquiries regarding our accounting and other systems in connection with our performance and business practices with respect to our government contracts and subcontracts.
 U.S. government audits, inquiries, or investigations of the Company, whether related to the Company's U.S. government contracts or subcontracts or conducted for other reasons, could result in administrative, civil, or criminal liabilities, including withholding of payments, suspension of payments, repayments, fines, or penalties being imposed upon the Company, or could lead to suspension or debarment from future U.S. government contracting.
-Management believes it has recorded the appropriate provision for any audit, inquiry, or investigation of which it is aware.
-Management believes it has recorded the appropriate provision for the estimated losses that may be experienced from any such reductions and/or penalties.
-As of June 30, 2019 and March 31, 2019, the Company had recorded liabilities of approximately \$202.0 million and \$195.3 million, respectively, for its current best estimate of amounts to be refunded to customers for potential adjustments from audits or reviews of contract costs incurred subsequent to fiscal 2011, and for contracts not yet closed that are impacted by settlement of audits or reviews of contract costs incurred in prior fiscal years.
+Management believes it has recorded the appropriate provision for claimed indirect costs for any audit, inquiry, or investigation of which it is aware that may be subject to any reductions and/or penalties.
+As of June 30, 2020 and March 31, 2020, the Company had recorded liabilities of approximately \$232.5 million and \$224.6 million, respectively, for estimated adjustments to claimed indirect costs based on its historical DCAA audit results, including the final resolution of such audits with the Defense Contract Management Agency, for claimed indirect costs incurred subsequent to fiscal 2011, and for contracts not vet closed that are subject to audit and final resolution.